-Courses available to Grade 9, 10 Courses available to Grade 9, 10, 11, 12 Courses available to Grade 10, 11, 12 Courses available to Grade 11, 12 Intro to Business Prerequisite required Computer Info Systems Web Design Robotic Programming Computer Games Programming and Design AP Computer Science Principles Business Law Business Management Marketing Business of Sports & Entertainment Business of Travel & Tourism Accounting I International Business Financial Literacy AP Macroeconomics AP Microeconomics AP Computer Science A Accounting II Investing Entrepreneurship Advertising Internship & Career Exploration
+Business Course Offerings by Grade Students in grades Students in grades Students in grades Students in grades 9, 10 can take the 9, 10, 11, 12 can take the 10, 11, 12 can take the courses 11, 12 can take the courses below courses below below courses below Intro to Business Computer Info Systems Business Law Accounting II Web Design Business Management Investing Robotic Programming Marketing Entrepreneurship Computer Games Business of Sports & Advertising Programming and Design Entertainment - AP Computer Science Accounting I Internship & Career Principles International Business Exploration Financial Literacy AP Macroeconomics AP Microeconomics Prerequisite required AP Computer Science A

-The FPS Business Department is a comprehensive department that consists of a welcoming, high- energy team of staff, students, and local community volunteers.
+The FPS Business Department is a comprehensive department that consists of a welcoming, high-energy team of staff, students, and local community volunteers.
 The FPS Business Education curriculum adds a blend of theory and practice to its real-world academic experience, creating a dynamic learning environment.
 Students develop a broad knowledge of everyday business operations as well as gain skills in areas such as marketing, management, finance, leadership, entrepreneurship, business strategies, communications and IT.
 Students will acquire the knowledge, applications, and attitudes that will reinforce advanced studies at the college or university level as well as strengthen workplace competencies.
 Business education plays a prominent role in preparing students to become Fairfield's Vision of a Graduate.
 All students enrolled in business will strive to become critical thinkers, collaborators, communicators, innovators, goal-directed and resilient learners, and responsible citizens that are capable of making smart economic decisions that will benefit their personal and professional lives after graduation.
 The Elective GPA weighting scale applies to all Business courses except AP courses.